oznogon/gattaibushido-public/rules/05_coach.md

 Threats primarily exist to participate in Throwdowns under your control.
 The following differences apply to your conflicts:

-* **Initial Draw:** Your initial Stash Draw in a new Throwdown is equal to the combined Threat Ratings of all the Threats that are actively participating in the conflict.
+* **Initial Draw:** Your initial Cache Draw in a new Throwdown is equal to the combined Threat Ratings of all the Threats that are actively participating in the conflict.
 * **Buffers:** Each Threat has its own separate Buffers. *Do not* combine them if multiple Threats are participating.
 * **Strike Range:** Your Strike Range is equal to the combined Threat Ratings of the participants.
 Unlike Pilots, Threats simply *can not* play outside of this Range, unless one of the participants has the Enforcer power and spends its own Buffers to activate it.
 * **Side Action - Trigger Wave:** As a Side Action, a Threat can discard a Face to activate one of its Waves.